-- 6) Using a CutieBot, the program you wrote in the step five, a flashlight, and the paper compass provided by the TA determine the IR detector's angular response characteristics. - a) Place the CutieBot on the floor on top of one of the paper compasses with the center IR directly over the 90° point and so that the wheel axles are parallel to the 0° 180° line. - b) Set the flashlight on the floor at least five feet from the CutieBot with the beam shining down one of the lines in the floor. - c) Using the paper compass, a line on the floor as a guide, and the program you wrote in Step 6-c, record the IR level at each mark on the compass.
+- 6) Using a CutieBot, the program you wrote in the step five, your rescue victims, and the paper compass provided by the TA determine the IR detector's angular response characteristics. - a) Place the CutieBot on the floor on top of one of the paper compasses with the center IR directly over the 90° point and so that the wheel axles are parallel to the 0° 180° line. - b) Using one of the lines in the floor as a guide set one of your rescue victims on the floor at least three feet directly in front of the CutieBot. - c) Using the paper compass, a line on the floor as a guide, and the program you wrote in step five, record the IR level at each mark on the compass.
 Record these data in the table below.